matrix-org/synapse/README.rst

 `Apache <https://httpd.apache.org/docs/current/mod/mod_proxy_http.html>`_,
 `Caddy <https://caddyserver.com/docs/proxy>`_ or
 `HAProxy <https://www.haproxy.org/>`_ in front of Synapse.
-One advantage of doing so is that it means that you can expose the default https port (443) to Matrix clients without needing to run Synapse with root privileges.
+One advantage of doing so is that you can expose the default https port (443) to Matrix clients without needing to run Synapse with root privileges.

-The most important thing to know here is that Matrix clients and other Matrix servers do not necessarily need to connect to your server via the same port.
+One of the most important things to know here is that Matrix clients and other Matrix servers do not necessarily need to connect to your server via the same port.
 Indeed, clients will use port 443 by default, whereas servers default to port 8448.
 Where these are different, we refer to the 'client port' and the 'federation port'.

-The next most important thing to know is that using a reverse-proxy on the federation port has a number of pitfalls.
+Another one of the most important things is that using a reverse-proxy on the federation port has a number of pitfalls.
 It is possible, but be sure to read `Reverse-proxying the federation port`_.